Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Introduction

-The halo of our own Milky Way (MW) galaxy harbors low-mass subhalos that host their own satellite galaxies.
-Over $60$ candidate MW satellite galaxies are now known \citep{McConnachie12041562,Drlica-Wagner191203302}, spanning several orders of magnitude in subhalo and stellar mass (for a review, see \citealt{Simon190105465}).
+In this context, it is interesting to consider how velocity-dependent self-interactions affect the properties of the low-mass halos that host the faintest galaxies.
+Self-interactions do not significantly affect halo evolution at early times (e.g., \citealt{Rocha12083025}), when the bulk of star formation occurs in low-mass galaxies \citep{Simon190105465}; thus, dwarf galaxy formation is expected to be similar in CDM and SIDM.
+Meanwhile, late-time (sub)halo properties can be altered due to the gravothermal and orbital evolution of SIDM (sub)halos, which may, in turn, affect the properties of the galaxies they host.
 In SIDM, halos with low stellar-to-halo mass ratios and concentrations are usually expected to have flat inner density profiles due to core formation, where core sizes depend on the SIDM model and halo properties (e.g., \citealt{Spergel9909386,Dave0006218,Vogelsberger12015892,Rocha12083025}).
 However, if the scattering rate is sufficiently large, some compact halos can evolve into a core-collapse phase where both the central density and velocity dispersion rise in time in a runaway fashion (e.g., \citealt{1968MNRAS.138..495L,Balberg0110561,Koda11013097,Feng210811967}).
 Tidal effects can further accelerate the gravothermal evolution of some subhalos (e.g., \citealt{Nishikawa190100499}), hence increasing the probability of observing satellite galaxies hosted by subhalos with high central densities.
-This mechanism has been demonstrated by simulating subhalos on orbits chosen to resemble individual galaxies, e.g., for systems with properties similar to the MW satellite galaxies with high inner densities, such as Draco~\citep{Sameie190407872,Kahlhoefer190410539,Correa200702958}.
+This mechanism has been demonstrated by simulating subhalos on the orbits chosen to resemble individual galaxies, e.g., for systems with properties similar to the MW satellite galaxies with high inner densities, such as Draco~\citep{Kahlhoefer190410539,Sameie190407872,Correa200702958}.

-In this context, it is interesting to consider how SIDM affects the properties of MW subhalos expected to host visible galaxies relative to standard CDM predictions.
-Self-interactions do not significantly affect halo evolution at early times (e.g., \citealt{Rocha12083025}), during which the bulk of star formation occurs in low-mass galaxies \citep{Simon190105465}.
-Thus, dwarf galaxies formed within low-mass subhalos should be similar in CDM and SIDM.
-Meanwhile, late-time subhalo properties can be altered due to the gravothermal evolution of SIDM halos and subhalo--host halo interactions, which may in turn affect the properties of the corresponding satellite galaxies.